sodadata/docs/soda-sql/sql_metrics.md

 ```

-### Variables in SQL metrics
+### Variables in custom metrics

 In Soda SQL, you set a **variable** to apply a filter to the data that Soda SQL scans.
 Often you use a variable to filter the range of a scan by date.
 Refer to [Apply filters]({% link soda-sql/filtering.md %}) for details.

-When you define a variable in your scan YAML file, Soda SQL applies the filter to all tests *except* tests defined in SQL metrics.
-To apply a filter to SQL metrics tests, be sure to explicitly define the variable in your SQL query, as in the example below.
+When you define a variable in your scan YAML file, Soda SQL applies the filter to all tests *except* tests defined in custom metrics.
+To apply a filter to custom metrics tests, be sure to explicitly define the variable in your SQL query, as in the example below.
 {% raw %}
 ```yaml
 table_name: mytable